tlacombe/topologicalUncertainty/README.md

 In the aforementioned paper, we used this technique in the context of monitoring neural networks (as a way to detect Out-of-Distribution samples and similar anomalies), but this code can be used in a more general setting.

-Note: in the context of neural networks, current implementation only handles fully-connected layers (seen as bipartite graphs) from `tensorflow` sequential networks.
-Further implementation (in particular with `Torch`) will come in the future.
+**Note:** in the context of neural networks, current implementation only handles `tensorflow 2` sequential networks and fully-connected layers (seen as bipartite graphs): your (sequential) network can contain convolutional layers etc., but topological information is only extracted from the folly-connected layers for now.
+Further implementations (in particular with `Torch`) will come in the future.

 ## Get started

 ### Dependencies
-This code was developed and tested for Ubuntu 20.04 (it is likely that other versions/OS work as well) and `Python 3.8` # (note: `tensorflow 2.4` is not compatible `Python 3.9`), using the following python packages (stared packages are required, others are optional):
+This code was developed and tested with Ubuntu 20.04 (it is likely that other versions/OS work as well) and `Python 3.8` # (note: `tensorflow 2.4` is not compatible `Python 3.9`), using the following python packages (stared packages are required, others are optional):